COSSAS/SOARCA/docs/content/en/docs/concepts/executable-playbooks.md

 SOARCA is build on top of the [CACAO Security Playbook Version 2.0](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/cs01/security-playbooks-v2.0-cs01.html) standard.

 {{% alert title="Warning" color="warning" %}}
 SOARCA v1.0 only implements a part of the CACAO v2 spec.
-Only `start`, `end`, and `action` steps are supported at this time.
+Only `start`, `end`, `action`, and `if/else` steps are supported at this time.
 {{% /alert %}}

 A CACAO playbook is a structured document that outlines a series of orchestrated actions to address specific security events, incidents, or other security-related activities.
 These playbooks allow for the automation of security steps.